-I will now notice the quiet, "and shall be quiet from fear of evil."
-Now this refers rather to the ultimate end of the people of God than to their present circumstances, because there are no people upon the earth so perpetually fearing evil as they are.
-They are almost always foreboding something or another.
+I will now notice the quiet-" and shall be quiet from fear of evil."
+Now this refers rather to the ultimate end of the people of God than to their present circumstances, because there is no people upon the earth so

+They are almost always foreboding perpetually fearing evil as they are. something or another.
 And even Job when he was easy was uneasy; when he was safe, or thought he looked to be safe, felt he was not safe.
 There is something, he says, in this prosperity, that I am afraid it will not last long.
 Everything goes on wonderfully easy and wonderfully smooth, but there is something somewhere that makes me uneasy.
 It is not the lot of the people of God to be like this.
-And so, Job says, "I was not in safety in my own mind, neither had I rest."
+And so Job says, "I was not in safety in my own mind, neither had I rest."
 And when all this calamity came upon him, "That which I feared has come upon me."
-Ah, Christian! it is well for you to fear prosperity; it is well to be watchful over it, especially if it monopolizes your soul, and heart, and feelings; and if you can look back at the time when you did run to the house of God hungry and thirsty, you did listen to the word of God with eager mind, you did love the house of God, and did readily give your humble mite towards the cause of God, that his kingdom may thus go on, and his cause be carried on according to his own appointment.
-But now that prosperity has satiated you, has overcome that hunger and that thirst, and that kind and liberal feeling, and Christ is not to you what he was, the house of God is not to you what it was, the ministry is not to you what it was, and the poor minister gets the blame of it all, whereas it is yourself.
-You are grown fat, you are grown worldly, you are grown easy, and you are become carnal, and dead, and an archangel could never please you, nor preach acceptably to you, how should he? how should he?
+Ah, Christian! it is well for you to fear prosperity; it is well to be watchful over it, especially if it monopolize thy soul, and heart, and feelings; and if thou canst look back at the time when thou didst run to the house of God hungry and thirsty, thou didst listen to the word of God with eager mind, thou didst love the house of God, and didst readily give thy humble mite towards the cause of God, that his kingdom may thus go on, and his cause be carried on according to his own appointment.
+But now that prosperity has satiated thee, has overcome that hunger and that thirst, and that kind and liberal feeling, and Christ is not to you what he was, the house of God is not to you what it was, the ministry is not to you what it was, and the poor minister gets the blame of it all, whereas it is yourself.
+You are grown fat, you are grown worldly, you are grown easy, and you are become carnal, and dead, and an archangel could never please you, nor preach acceptably to you,-how should he? how should he?
 You are full of this world, and full of self, and full of everything but the Spirit of God and the grace of God.
-Ah, then, if this worldly prosperity and worldly ease has thus filled you, you may well beware of it; for if you are a child of God, you may depend upon it that you will go, by-andbye, into Job's ditch, or into Jonah's hell, or into Jeremiah's dungeon; for the Lord, though he will allow his people sometimes to be overcome for a time, and thus buried in fleshly things, it shall not be always so.
+Ah, then, if this worldly prosperity and worldly ease has thus filled thee, thou mayest well beware of it; for if thou art a child of God, thou mayest depend upon it that thou wilt go, by-and-bye, into Job's ditch, or into Jonah's hell, or into Jeremiah's dungeon; for the Lord, though he will allow his people sometimes to be overcome for a time, and thus buried in fleshly things, it shall not be always so.
 No; they are seeking their ease in the wrong quarter, their safety in the wrong place, their happiness from the wrong source.
-Gourds must be blasted, and then they shall find where their safety is, and where their quiet is from fear of evil, not in earthly ease, possessions, or prosperity, but in the Lord.
+Gourds must be blasted, and then they shall find where their safety is, and where their quiet is from fear of evil; not in earthly ease, possessions, or prosperity, but in the Lord.
 Safety is of the Lord.